Tushar17733/JobPortal/README.md

   - Fresh chat on page reload
   - Uses OpenAI for smart Q&A; falls back to helpful FAQs if unavailable

-- Auth & UX
+- Other Features
   - Role‑based auth (candidate/employer)
   - JWT cookie login, logout, protected routes
-  - Responsive UI with Tailwind + Radix UI
+  - Responsive UI on all screen sizes
+  - Deployed on Render